57blocks/website-article/articles/Frontend Performance Optimization/README.md

 | `duration`  | Represents the time from `startTime` to the next rendering paint, which is 0 in this case. |
 | `startTime` | Returns the timestamp when the painting occurred.                                          |

-Now, let’s say your Web Vital numbers could improve and you want to improve them.
+Now, let's say your Web Vital numbers could improve and you want to improve them.
 The following sections provide strategies to do that.

 ## Optimization Measures